johnalison/obsidian-notes/Input/Dharma/StagesOfAwaking.md

 - 3rd state: Emptiness.
    A world that exists for you -- the only world that you can know -- is your experience of it, which is made of awareness.
-   That which is looking and that which is looked out, are both nothing but awareness.
+   That which is looking and that which is looked at, are both nothing but awareness.
 In this recognition duality resolves into the seamlessness of subject and object; self and other.

    Inside and outside.
 Gazing with shear awareness into shear awareness.